 As a major water rights holder, the Lower Colorado River Authority (LCRA) is required to develop and implement a water conservation plan.
 In 1989, prior to the Texas Administrative Code, Chapter 288 rules, LCRA developed Rules for Water Conservation and Drought Contingency and required all new firm water customers applying for a new or modified water supply contract to develop plans in accordance with these rules.
 As a wholesale provider of water, LCRA must work through its wholesale customers to save water at the end-user level.
 LCRA offers a variety of strategies to save water such as incentive programs through which LCRA partners with its customers to offer water-saving fixtures such as high-efficiency toilets or other technologies; requirements that new or updated contracts include conservation best management practices; and an expansion of LCRA's education outreach efforts to provide useful information to consumers.
+In the fall of 2009, LCRA modified its water conservation rules to require all customers have water conservation coordinators and provide annual plan implementation reports to LCRA.
+A Conservation Coordinator Committee now works in concert with LCRA to implement programs.

-Beginning in 2010, several new incentives programs were implemented, including a residential indoor plumbing fixture replacement program; a firm water customer costshare program; rebates for irrigation technologies and other commercial measures, and irrigation evaluation training.
+Beginning in 2010, several new incentives programs were implemented, including a residential indoor plumbing fixture replacement program; a firm water customer cost-share program; rebates for irrigation technologies and other commercial measures, and irrigation evaluation training.
 All of these programs are available to water users that directly or indirectly receive water from LCRA.
 A summary of the program results include:

-- Partnered with 14 firm water customers:

-- 5,000 high-efficiency toilets

-- 2,700 low-flow showerheads

-- Awarded rebates to retrofit plumbing fixtures in 22 schools and four hotels

-- Performed about 750 irrigation evaluations
+- Partnered with 14 firm water customers: - 5,000 high-efficiency toilets - 2,700 low-flow showerheads. - Awarded rebates to retrofit plumbing fixtures in 22 schools and four hotels - Partnered with customers to perform about 850 irrigation evaluations - Awarded ten cost share grants to eight retail customers totaling almost \$300,000